Philia

 The Way

-You arrive leaning.
-The tilt was set in the grain before the mountain finished rising.
-You come hunting for a wall and call it closeness.
+You arrive leaning, measuring nearness by what will take your weight.
+The tilt was set in the stone before the mountain finished rising.
 You sink into your foundation, stone by stone, until standing no longer feels like loss.
 Then the other arrives.
-You brace for the familiar relief — to let another catch your unfinished weight.
-Instead, a pillar stands across from you, footed in its own earth, taking its own weather.
-Your hands twitch toward the gap.
+Their silence keeps its shape.
+Their hand meets yours, then returns to its own work.
+The old lean wakes.
+You brace for the familiar relief – to let another take the weight you have only just learnt to carry.
+Instead, a pillar stands across from you, with weather in its seams.
+Your whole weight leans towards closing the gap.
 You let the air stand.
-You guard it, trembling.
-A beam rises.
-Weight settles with a low creak, down through stone, across the kept air, locking into two foundations.
+Morning by morning, you leave the silence its own breath.
+A beam is laid between you – the first shared weight.
+It settles with a low creak; one stone feels the other and keeps its ground.
 A room opens where there was only sky.
 Above: roof.
 Between: air.
-Within it: everything fragile enough to need shelter.
+Inside, the fragile things keep breathing.

 The Shadow